 Kari Martindale’s Writing Projects

 During my 3+ years as an expat, I have kept busy with writing, traveling, and blogging.
-When we return to the States mid-2016, I’ll expand my writing career.
+When we return to the States in May 2016, I’ll expand my writing career.
 Here are some of my biggest projects:

 The Flash series of children’s books, written by Kari Martindale (that’s me) and illustrated by Aaron Parrott, is based on a real Jack Russell who has had his fair share of adventures.
-This is a very funny series about a dog who just can’t even.
+In the first book, The Day Flash Couldn’t Even, we’re reminded that there is always tomorrow.
+In The Time Flash Had the Best Day Ever, children are introduced to the idea that their feelings are not the only feelings at play.

 In honor of Book 1, “The Day Flash Couldn’t Even” (the illustrations for which are complete), we’ll be posting pictures of times when Flash just couldn’t even, on his facebook page.